|

 Bastille.

-One of his poems was called La
+One of Voltaire's poems was called La

 Pucelle d’Orléans (The Maid of Orleans.)